robinmoisson/staticrypt/README.md

 So it basically encrypts your page and puts everything with a user-friendly way to use a password in the new file.

-You can report thoughts and issues to the [GitHub project](https://robinmoisson.github.io/staticrypt) but be warned I might be quite slow to respond (though the community might help).
-If a serious security issue is reported I'll try to fix it quickly.

 ## FAQ

 ### Is it secure?

-The protected file has been encrypted with AES-256 (CBC), a very popular encryption algorithm, and you can now upload your file in any public place without anyone being able to read it.
+Simple answer: your file content has been encrypted with AES-256 (CBC), a popular and strong encryption algorithm, you can now upload it in any public place and no-one will be able to read it without the password.
+So yes, if you used a good password it should be pretty secure.

-Actual security always depends on a number of factors - because your full encrypted file is accessible in browser, brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase**.
+That being said, actual security always depends on a number of factors and on the threat model you want to protect against.
+Because your full encrypted file is accessible client side, brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase**.
+You can read a discussion on CBC mode and how appropriate it is in the context of StatiCrypt in #19.

-**Important disclaimer:** I am not a cryptographer, and though the concept is simple and I try my best to implement it correctly it is easy to unknowingly weaken cryptography in subtle ways.
-If you are an at-risk activist profile or have sensitive banking or crypto data to protect, you might want to use something else!
+**Disclaimer:** I am not a cryptographer, and though the concept is simple and I try my best to implement it correctly it is easy to unknowingly weaken cryptography in subtle ways.
+Adjust accordingly: if you are an at-risk activist or have sensitive crypto data to protect, you might want to use something else.

 ### Can I customize the password prompt?